bevyengine/bevy-website/content/learn/book/getting-started/ecs/_index.md

 Note that we have used `.chain()` on the two systems.
 This is because we want them two to run in exactly the order they're listed in the code: with `update_people` occurring before `greet_people`.
 If they weren’t, the name might change after we greet the people.
-But we don’t add the `hello_world` system to this chain, because it doesn’t matter when it runs.
-This way, bevy can run `hello_world` while the other systems are running.
+But we don’t add the `hello_world` system to the chain, because it doesn’t matter when it runs.
+This way, bevy can run `hello_world` in parallel while the other systems are running.